 Evaluate and determine which Medicare Supplement coverage you will enroll in (Silver, Gold, or Platinum) and verify with your church administrator or authorized church representative.

-Your church administrator will complete the Small Employer Exemption Form and send to the BRI Admin Office.
+Your church administrator will complete the Small Employer Certification Form and send to the BRI Admin Office.
 This form confirms the small employer exemption status of the church.
 In addition, CMS uses this form to authorize Medicare as your primary coverage.